civican/legisinfo/44-1/bills/C-29/bill_text.md

     one director who may only be elected after having been nominated by the Assembly of First Nations;

-    one director who may only be elected after having been nominated by Inuit Tapiriit Kanatami; and
+    one director who may only be elected after having been nominated by Inuit Tapiriit Kanatami;

-    one director who may only be elected after having been nominated by the Métis National Council.
+    one director who may only be elected after having been nominated by the Métis National Council;

+    one director who may only be elected after having been nominated by the Native Women's Association of Canada; and

+    one director who may only be elected after having been nominated by the Congress of Aboriginal Peoples.

   **(2)** If there is a vacancy among the directors referred to in paragraphs (1)(a) to (c), the remaining directors may exercise all the powers of the directors if the number of directors on the Council's board of directors constitutes a quorum.